We don’t grow when things are easy, we grow when we face challenges. – Joyce Meyer

 Having the necessary courage to have tough conversations may be uncomfortable at first.
 You will only improve if you start.
 Soon you’ll find that the uncomfortable will become more comfortable.

 When you do something that is outside of your comfort zone, it actually boosts your energy and makes you want to do it more.
 It also grows your confidence!
-If you aren’t getting outside of your comfort zone you aren’t learning.
+If you aren’t getting outside of your comfort zone you aren’t learning and growing confident.

 Small steps will add up to big changes over time.
 If you find yourself struggling to take a step forward ask yourself: